Product · Mid level · Updated July 2026

 The analyst who sits inside the squad

-What separates this role from central data work is the seat.
+What separates a product analyst from a central data team is the seat.
 A product analyst is embedded: same standups, same planning, same accountability for the quarter's bets.
 The resume should make that visible in its nouns.
 Name the squads, the planning cadence your readouts fed, and the bets you were in the room for.
 "Supported the growth team with analysis" is a central-team sentence; "stopped a planned social-feed investment" is a squad sentence, and reviewers can tell the difference in one line.

 Seniority in this role is a widening blast radius.
 First the squad trusts your readouts, then your readout format spreads to other squads, then you're in planning before the experiment exists.
 Let the work history trace that arc: early roles measure things, recent roles decide things.